concerttttt/duck/README.md

-# duck
+### Duck
-\tThe duck programming language
+#The duck programming language, inspired by the chicken programming language: http://torso.me/chicken